Frozenbyte as an employer

 - Respect for co-workers and the ability to maintain a calm, feel-good work environment.
 Silent people are welcome, but very loud persons have to be able to adjust their volume and output.
 Most people do not need any special skills to be able to fit in.

 - We often send a task assignment for promising applicants, even if they already have an excellent portfolio – so please be prepared for this.
-For some positions, the task assignment is already listed on this page, in which case sending a completed assignment with your application is required from the start.

 Tips for applicants